-Some lost their homes after hurricane Katrina and others after returning from Iraq; some have immigrated from Mexico or Latin America and others have journeyed from Rwanda and Cameroon to seek political asylum; some are receiving long-term treatment at Walter Reed.
-Nearly all of Mary House's clients have been traumatized by natural disaster, war, violence, or loss.
+Some have immigrated from Mexico, Latin America, or Iraq; others have journeyed from Rwanda and Cameroon to seek political asylum; some have come to receive long-term treatment at Walter Reed.
+Nearly all Mary House clients have been traumatized by natural disaster, war, violence, or loss.
 So the transitional housing program comes first, supplemented by food deliveries, clothing, games, school supplies – and counseling.
-After school, youngsters work on language and study skills (summer means day camp).
-Parents study English too, and a women’s support group explores issues of common concern, like raising a child in a new country.
+After school, youngsters work on language and study skills (summer means day camp), parents learn English, and a women’s group explores childrearing in a new country.
 Families attend workshops on money management, home ownership, employment, and other topics.
-In-house advocates help them access the medical and child services for which they are eligible, and a web of partnerships ensures that everyone has access to the resources they need.
-Recovering from trauma and then rebuilding a life can be a daunting experience.
-Your partnership makes a world of difference here.
+In-house advocates and a web of partnerships ensure that everyone has access to the services and resources they need.
+Your partnership helps so many recover from trauma and rebuild their lives.

 Awards & Recognition